Full-Time Studies (degree seekers)

 Application information

-For information on the International Baccalaureate Diploma (IB Diploma), please enter ‘International Baccalaureate’ in the ‘Länder’ (country) search field under ‘Schulabschlüsse mit Hochschulzugang’ (school-leaving certificates with higher education entrance) on anabin and read through the information in the agreement carefully.
+For information on the International Baccalaureate Diploma (IB Diploma), please enter ‘International Baccalaureate’ in the ‘Länder’ (country) search field under ‘Schulabschlüsse mit Hochschulzugang’ (school-leaving certificates with higher education entrance) on anabin and read the information in the agreement carefully.
 The agreement that was valid at the time you entered the programme applies.

 - Deutsche Sprachprüfung für den Hochschulzugang – DSH (German Language Examination for University Entrance) with a proficiency level of DSH 2 or 3.
-This examination is held at the Language Teaching Centre of the University of Freiburg and includes a written and an oral part.
+This examination is held at the University of Freiburg’s Language Teaching Centre and includes a written and an oral part.

 - Test Deutsch als Fremdsprache – TestDaF (Test of German as a Foreign Language) with a proficiency level of 4 or 5 (TDN 4 or 5) on all four parts.